AI Trail Analysis

 - Trekking poles

-Given the rocky terrain and elevation gain, sturdy hiking boots with good ankle support are essential.
-Trekking poles can greatly assist with stability on the uphill and downhill sections.
-Always carry enough water and snacks, and a map or GPS is recommended as cell service can be spotty.
+Given the rocky terrain and elevation gain, sturdy hiking boots are essential for stability and support.
+Trekking poles can greatly assist with balance and reduce strain, particularly on the rocky ascent and descent.
+Always carry enough water, as there are no reliable water sources on the trail.

 Safety tips⌄